 The possibilities are endless and we ended up spending most of the day having fun creating lots of sensory balls.
 Once you’ve made the fidgets, try creating some fun, hands-on DIY Chia Seed Slime.

 When filling the balloons, always avoid filling the balloons too full.
 If you stretch the balloon too much, the balloons are more likely to break.
 Trust me, you want to avoid this mess!

 How to Make Fidget Toys – Sand Sensory Balls

-We started off with some sand, funnels and balloons.
-Dry sand works best since it will not clump together when filling your balloon.
+Start with some sand, funnels and balloons.
+Dry sand works best since it will not clump together while filling your balloon.
 If you can do the activity outside, it can help eliminate some of the clean up.

 We used pencils to help push the sand into the balloon.
 We then squished the balloon to make it flat and make room for more sand.

 Once the balloon is full of sand, tie the end and your sensory ball is ready!

 If you want to make your sensory ball more interesting and add some color, you can try one of two things.